 There are often customers who have such questions about what is epoxy?
 What does it do?
 And what is the difference between adding and not adding epoxy lapel pins?
-Since customers still have so many questions, let’s talk about these problems about epoxy.
+Since customers still have so many questions, let’s talk about these problems with epoxy.

 First question, what is epoxy?

-Epoxy, also known as epoxy resin, is transparent, smooth and bright like glass.
+Epoxy, also known as epoxy resin, is transparent, smooth, and bright like glass.
 It can be added to the surface of the custom lapel pins to fill with rugged lapel pins that making the surface slightly convex and shiny.

 Second question, what are the characteristics of the epoxy coating on the surface of custom lapel pins?

 - The transparent, smooth epoxy makes the custom enamel pins more beautiful.